tgirke/rcf/index.md

 * New service to be deployed in late 2017

-    * Support for using commercial cloud computing and national HPC facilities
+    * Support for using commercial cloud computing resources and national HPC facilities

 access to high-performance compute resources, data analysis and programming expertise.
 The resources serve scientists at UC Riverside to master the bigdata and informatics needs of their research in a proficient and cost-effective manner.